 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Thanks to efforts of the DNR and its partners, river otter are now found throughout most of Indiana.
-It’s a true conservation success story that dates back almost twenty years.
-In 1995, the DNR began a reintroduction program aimed at bringing river otter back to the Hoosier state.
-The goal of the reintroduction was to reestablish a healthy otter population in several watersheds of northern and southern Indiana.
-Following five years of reintroductions, the otter population began to expand due to natural reproduction.
-The reintroduction efforts were so successful that otter were removed from the state endangered species list in 2005.
-Since that time, otter have been documented in over 87 percent of Indiana counties, far surpassing reintroduction goals, and the population continues to expand.
+River otters (Lontra Canadensis) are now found throughout most of Indiana, thanks to efforts of the DNR and its partners.
+In 1995, the DNR began a reintroduction program aimed at re-establishing a healthy otter population in several watersheds of northern and southern Indiana.
+After five years of reintroductions, the otter population began to expand through natural reproduction.
+The otter was removed from the state-endangered species list in 2005.
+Since that time, otters have been documented in more than 87 percent of Indiana counties, far surpassing reintroduction goals.
+The population continues to expand.

 River otters are polygynous (have several mates).
 Most females and males will start reproducing at 2 years old.
 Otters typically breed from December to April and gestation is 61-63 days.
 Otters also delay implantation at least 8 months, meaning birth may not occur until 10 to 12 months after copulation.
 Litter size is typically one to three kits, however they can range up to five.
 The female otter raises the young without aid from the adult males.
 Young can leave the den within eight weeks of birth.

 The Division of Fish & Wildlife shall provide for the protection, reproduction, care, management, survival and regulation of wild animal populations regardless of whether the wild animals are present on public or private property . . . [and] Organize and pursue a program of research and management of wild animals that will serve the best interests of the resources and the people of Indiana (Indiana Code Title 14, Article 22, Chapter 2, Section 3)